andrew0928/columns.chicken-house.net/.github/instructions/html2md.instructions.md

    - Convert HTML headings `<h1>`, `<h2>`, etc. to `#`, `##`, etc.
    - Convert HTML lists `<ul>`, `<ol>`, `<li>` to Markdown lists

-## Step 3: Handle Images
+## Step 3: Handle Images and Links
-3. **Skip Local Images**: Do NOT download images already hosted on `columns.chicken-house.net`, change the image path to local path ( just left the path and query part of the URL, e.g. `/wp-content/uploads/2016/04/img_57000bc9912e2.png` )
+3. **Skip Local Images**: Do NOT download images already hosted on `columns.chicken-house.net`,
+4. change the image or link path to local path ( just left the path and query part of the URL, e.g. `/wp-content/uploads/2016/04/img_57000bc9912e2.png` )

 ## Step 4: Output